cypress-io/cypress-documentation/content/guides/references/best-practices.md

   alt="The test finds and clicks the Confirm registration button"></DocsImage>

-3. In other cases, you should try using [`cy.request()`](/api/commands/request) command to query the an endpoint on your server that tells you what email has been queued or delivered.
+3. In other cases, you should try using [`cy.request()`](/api/commands/request) command to query the endpoint on your server that tells you what email has been queued or delivered.
 That would give you a programmatic way to know without involving the UI.
 Your server would have to expose this endpoint.
 4. You could also use `cy.request()` to a 3rd party email recipient server that